A political newcomer has announced her candidacy for the Forsyth County Board of Commissioners.

 “I felt like in District 1, we had not had representation that we needed here.
 It had been somewhat neglected over the years,” she said.
 “I was trying to find someone that had business experience, someone that cared about the community, someone that was not interested in developing anything from a personal level and someone that can look at the county with District 1 being their main concern in lieu of any relationships throughout the county, and that’s me, so I’m running.”

 The primary for the election will be held on Tuesday, May 22, and the election will be held on Nov.
-6. As of press time Amos has not yet said publicly whether he will run for re-election.
+6. Pete Amos announced Tuesday that he will not be running for re-election.

 If elected, Cooper said she wants to address zonings in the district.

 “[I was] seeing quite a plethora of zonings, seeing developments started and not finished, so I got involved,” she said.
 “In that involvement, there have been a couple of zonings that I represented the community [and] pulled the community together.”